 Audi A6: The luxurious midsize A6 certainly offers a lot of bang for the buck.
 The design could arguably be the best in its class, the materials are top-of-the-line and the driving performance is very capable, yet refined.
 This car is right up there with the more famous luxury sedans, but sells for thousands less.

-The A6 was redesigned most recently for the 2005 model year, adding new styling, more space, and more power.
+The A6 redesign for the 2005 model year added new styling, more space, and more power ... and was produced until 2009.
 The wheelbase grew by 3.2 inches compared to the previous 1998-2004 A6 generation.
 The sedan choices were either the 3.2 model with a 255 horsepower V6 engine or the 4.2 with a 335 horsepower V8.
 Both were coupled with a 6-speed automatic transmission with manual-shift capability, as well as Audi's quattro all-wheel drive.